smok-serwis/pojeb/README.md

 `wget -O - https://github.com/smok-serwis/pojeb/raw/master/jebac-to | bash`

 Requires _Python 2.x_, _wget_, _bash_, _tar_, _gzip_ and **root access**.
+You don't have those?
+What are you running?
+Maybe not _fuck you_, but a _shame on you_ certainly.

 # When do I use it?